Oh hi. It’s been a minute, hasn’t it?

 (That video ends with “Naked Eye,” one of my faves.
 Definitely worth a watch.)

-And Roger seemed to enjoy himself too, although the poor guy struggled to hit some of the notes he could previously wail.
-His scream in "Won't Get Fooled Again" was on point though.
-I had trouble following what he was trying to say half the time ("stay lucky"?), but he had some good zingers too.
+And Roger seemed to enjoy himself too, although the poor guy struggled to hit some of the notes he could previously wail on.
+His scream in “Won’t Get Fooled Again” was excellent though.
+I had trouble following what he was trying to say half the time (“stay lucky”?), but he had some good zingers too.
 Like the one about the pot.
 Nice, Rog.

 Highlights for me in a set full of mostly classics were “I’m One,” “Amazing Journey,” and “Sparks” (mostly for sentimental value…it was one of my favorite songs to play when learning guitar).
 Part of me wishes I could’ve been there in the cold and wet, as close as possible to the stage, singing along at the top of my voice.
 But hearing the music from our apartment clearly enough to sing along was probably the next best thing, and also a very surreal experience.